 "Yesterday my husband and I had an argument at dinner time in front of the kids.
 My four year old daughter yelled at us to ‘Be quiet!’ … My two year old had a tough time going to bed, which is unusual for him.
 Could that have had to do with mommy and daddy arguing?”

 work through conflicts when you're in front of your children.

 Conflict is part of every human relationship.
 If we live with children, those conflicts will sometimes come up in front of the kids.
+Which raises some

 In the past, most experts reassured parents that there’s no harm in children seeing them fight, as long as the kids also see the parents make up afterwards.
-However,

 So the research confirms what any child can tell you, which is that it’s frightening when adults yell at each other.
 After all, parents are the child’s

 source of security.
 When parents seem out of control, the world becomes a scary place.

 in the child’s body for hours.
 Since kids can’t turn to the arguing adults for comfort, they stuff their fear, and it pops out in anxiety, defiance

 Maybe worst of all, when adults yell at each other, it gives children the message that when humans have disagreements, yelling is the “grown up” way